NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Discussion

+{We compare relations from MOSDEF at similar redshift $z\sim2-3$ but derived from more massive galaxies.
+Galaxies at low mass ($\log(M_\ast/\mathrm{M_\odot}) < 9$) generally follow the same trend as more massive galaxies in the mass-\oo\ relation.
+However, we find a flattening in SFR--, sSFR-- and EW--\oo\ relations at a low SFR, high sSFR, and high EW ($\log (\mathrm{sSFR/yr^{-1}}) \gtrsim -8$).
+These regions are dominated by low-mass galaxies ($\log(M_\ast/\mathrm{M_\odot}) < 9$), suggesting a non-linear correlation between \oo\ and galaxies properties.
+These imply either a non-linear correlation at low masses between ionization (or metallicity) and galaxy properties at low masses or a non-linear correlation between \oo\ and ionization (or metallicity).
+We further explore this in Section \ref{sec:disc-o32}. }

 The NGDEEP final-sample galaxies at $z\sim2-3$ have on average higher \oo\ compared to local normal star-forming galaxies from SDSS at the same stellar mass and SFR.
-This is consistent with other findings for galaxies at $1 \lesssim z \lesssim 3$ \citep{Sanders2016, Papovich2022}.
-The $z\sim2-3$ galaxies also have higher sSFR values than local galaxies, a manifestation of ``downsizing''.
+This is consistent with other findings for galaxies at $1 \lesssim z \lesssim 3$ \citep{Sanders2016, Papovich2022, Sanders2021}.
+We interpret this as being driven by higher sSFR values in $z\sim2-3$ galaxies, a manifestation of ``downsizing''.
 On the other hand, $z\sim2-3$ galaxies have similar to lower \oo\ than those of extreme local galaxies from low-redshift samples such as CLASSY, and the SDSS Green pea, and blueberry galaxies at fixed stellar mass, SFR, sSFR, and EW.
 Therefore these local samples are more typical of the high-\oo\ tail of the high-redshift samples than of the typical galaxy in the NGDEEP final sample.

-Our NGDEEP sample spans a wide range of \oo, stellar mass, and sSFR (or EW), extending to lower stellar masses and higher sSFR than previously studied at these redshifts (our sample extends to $\mathrm{M_\ast} \sim 10^{7}~ \mathrm{M_\odot}$).
+Our NGDEEP sample spans a wide range of \oo, stellar mass, and sSFR (or EW), extending to lower stellar masses and higher sSFR than previously studied at these redshifts.
 This helps bridge the gap between the local galaxies and galaxies at $z>5$.
 Compared to the higher redshift galaxies, we find an evolutionary trend in EW(\hb) -- \oo\ from $z\sim0$ to $z\gtrsim5$.
-Higher redshift galaxies have higher \oo\ at fixed EW(\hb) (see Figure~\ref{fig:o32_ew}).
-However, the evolutionary trend in the EW(\hb)--\oo\ relation is mild, as the difference between the \oo\ ratios for the NGDEEP galaxies and SDSS galaxies is the smallest at fixed EW.
-This contrasts with the strong evolution in \oo\ at fixed stellar mass, SFR, or sSFR.
+Higher redshift galaxies have {slightly} higher \oo\ at fixed EW(\hb) (see Figure~\ref{fig:o32_ew}).
+However, the evolutionary trend in the EW(\hb)--\oo\ relation is mild, {as the offset in the \oo\ ratios for SDSS and galaxies $z\gtrsim5$, compared to NGDEEP galaxies, fall within the total scatter of NGDEEP sample. } This contrasts with the strong evolution in \oo\ at fixed stellar mass and SFR.
 This merits future study to understand how this connects to the physical properties of the galaxies as a function of redshift, which we will explore in a future paper.